-Gleniffer High School has a close relationship with our Chaplaincy Team who provide support via the delivery of Remembrance Assemblies and learning events at Christmas and Easter time.
-The Chaplaincy Team also run a Hot Chocolate Café on a Thursday lunchtime, which is free of charge and open to S1/2 pupils.
+Gleniffer High School has a close relationship with our Chaplaincy Team who provide support via the delivery of Remembrance Assemblies and learning events.

 Parents have the right to withdraw their child from religious observance and should inform the school in writing.